mridoni/gixsql/README.md

              END-EXEC.
     ```

-Note: You can also use the `EXEC SQL VAR` syntax to declare other SQL-typed fields, e.g:
+Note: You can also use the `EXEC SQL VAR` syntax to declare other SQL-typed fields, such as

 ```sql
    EXEC SQL VAR NUM3 IS FLOAT END-EXEC.